lem-project/lem-project.github.io/content/en/usage/usage.md

 - URL: opens your web browser
 - file (the link must start with `file://`): Lem opens the file.

+## Version control (Git, experimental)

+Simple Git support is available for reckless users.

+Load it with:

+    (ql:quickload :lem/legit)

+then:

+    C-x g

+or `M-x legit-status`.

+Available features are:

+- see status (staged and unstaged changes, latest commits…)
+- stage files and diff hunks
+- commit
+- push, pull the current branch
+- interactive rebase (best case scenario, Linux only)

+and basic support for Mercurial and Fossil.

+Wait for more and come talk, it's actually easy to contribute ;)

 ## Misc